JuliaData/DataFrames.jl/docs/src/man/basics.md

    2 │    98  male        2
 ```

-This operations updated the data stored in the `df1` data frame.
+These operations updated the data stored in the `df1` data frame.

 In a similar fashion views can be used to update data stored in their parent
 data frame.
 Here are some examples: